GDQuest/website/content/docs/guidelines/best-practices/tutorial-structure/index.md

 ## Header

-**The introduction or header sells the reader on the tutorial or lesson.**
+**The header is an introduction that sells the reader on the tutorial or lesson.**

-It gives them everything they need to understand what they're stepping into in a condensed format.
+In a condensed form, it gives them everything they need to understand what the tutorial is about.
+They should be able to identify at a glance if this is the material they're looking for.

-You need to **help the reader visualize the result and stay motivated**: they need to know what they'll get for reading to the end.
+The reader needs to know what they're getting in return for reading to the end.
+For that, you need to **help the reader visualize the result and stay motivated**.

 To do so:

 1. Use a _descriptive title_ with words the audience would use and search for.
-2. _Explain the problem or topic_ this tutorial covers in one or two sentences.
-Use this intro to develop and contextualize the tutorial's title.
+2. _Explain the problem or topic_ covered in the tutorial using one or two sentences.
+Use this intro to develop and provide context for the tutorial's title.
 3. _Show the result_.
 Use a screenshot or a short video clip if possible.
-4. _List the things they'll learn_.
+4. _List the things they'll learn_ in logical order.
-5. _Mention or list the prerequisites_ to follow the tutorial.
-If possible, link to an existing series or guide to learn these prerequisites.
+5. _Mention or list the prerequisites_ to following the tutorial keeping the user's level in mind.
+Whenever possible, link to an existing series or guide to learn these prerequisites.
 6. Explain _how you'll tackle the problem at hand_ and why in a sentence or a short paragraph.

 In a series, you should do the above both in the project's introduction and in every lesson: